fe-data/fe-docs/docs/getting-started/settings.rst

           :target: ../_static/images/getting-started/Settings-mgt-update.png
           :alt: Maintenance management interface

-As of version 2.0, the plugin's management interface is no longer part of the plugin.
+As of version 2.0, the plugin’s management interface is no longer bundled with the plugin.
-The management interface can be installed separately in this menu and kept up-to-date automatically.
+You can install the management interface separately from this menu, and it will stay up‑to‑date automatically.
 The other option is to use the :doc:`FE Admin App <../apps/admin>` for Android and IOS phones/tablets and not install the Web interface.
 This App contains exactly the same functionality as the Web interface.